mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 ### Reading the settings map, and check validity.

-The parameters used to configure your detector will be stored in a `Map< String, Object > settings` map.
+The parameters used to configure your detector will be stored in a variable `settings` of type `Map< String, Object`.
 The keys of the map are strings containing a key to a parameter (e.g. `"N_SPOTS"`) and the values are the corresponding parameter value (e.g. `3`; `1.5`; `true`, etc.).
 The first task is to check that these settings are present and valid:

-The `settings` variable (stored in the mother abstract class) is such a map, that will be passed with all the settings the user will specify, either programmatically or in the wizard.
+The `settings` variable (stored in the super abstract class) is a map, that will be passed with all the settings the user will specify, either programmatically or in the wizard.
 For our dummy detector example, we have 5 parameters:

 1. the number of spots we will create,